ecohealthalliance/birt-consumer/README.md

       -p PASSWORD, --password PASSWORD
                             the password for mongoDB (Default: None)
       -d DATABASE, --database DATABASE
-                            the database for mongoDB (Default: grits)
+                            the database for mongoDB (Default: birt)
       -m MONGOHOST, --mongohost MONGOHOST
                             the hostname for mongoDB (Default: localhost)
   ```